Canada Research Chairs

 - Tier 2 Canada Research Chair (pdf) (posted June 19, 2018, closed Aug.
 20, 2018)

-Tier 2 Chairs cannot be renewed for a third term, as per the regulations from the CRC program.
+Tier 2 Chairs cannot be renewed for a third term, as per policy of the CRC program.

 Although the CRC program permits renewals of Tier 1 Chairs for a third term in rare exceptional circumstances, it is Mount Allison’s present position that such renewals will not be considered.

-All policies that govern the staffing of Canada Research Chair positions at Mount Allison University are administered by Human Resources and the university’s Collective Agreement with the Mount Allison Faculty Association.
+All policies that govern the staffing of Canada Research Chair positions at Mount Allison University are administered by the Department of People and Culture and the university’s Collective Agreement with the Mount Allison Faculty Association.
+Additional information can be found within the labour relations and policies and procedures sections of our Leadership and governance webpage.

 It is acknowledged that these policies may change over time in response to the action plan on equity, diversity, and inclusion.
 Below is the current utilization of available CRC allocations as well as Mount Allison's CRC EDI Target Setting Plan for 2021-2029.